MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Supported Configurations for the Long-Term Servicing Branch of System Center Configuration Manager
+# Supported Configurations for the Long-Term Servicing Branch of System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*

 Use the information in this topic to understand what operating systems and product dependencies are supported by the Long-Term Servicing Branch (LTSB) of Configuration Manager.